 - Every child can achieve: teachers at Belmont have the mindset, ‘What do I need to do next to enable a child in my class to achieve?’

-- Objectives from the National Curriculum and Early Years Foundation Stage Profile are being used as the expectations for all children.
+- Objectives from the National Curriculum and Early Years Foundation Stage Profile are being used as expectations for all children.

-- Pupils will make age appropriate progress from their different starting points – 12 months in 12 months, more for those who need to 'close the gap' to reach age related expectations.
+- Pupils will make age-appropriate progress from their different starting points – 12 months in 12 months, more for those who need to 'close the gap' to reach age-related expectations.

 - Teachers are experts at assessment - assessment is effectively used to ensure the correct scaffolding is built into lessons to ensure all children achieve.

-Our assessment and reporting system from September 2020 will include:
+Our assessment and reporting system includes:

 - Success Criteria are discussed and agreed with or formulated by the children for each learning session, work is then assessed against the success criteria.

-- Three-way feedback, pupil, peer, teacher with clearly identified next steps – this can be written or verbal feedback.
+- Three-way feedback; pupil, peer, teacher with clearly identified next steps – this can be written or verbal feedback.